rdlabo-team/ionic-theme-ios26/README.md

 ## Overview

-This library provides CSS files that bring the iOS26 design system to Ionic applications.
+This library provides CSS/JS files that bring the iOS26 design system to Ionic applications.
 It updates the look and feel of Ionic components to match the latest iOS26 design guidelines.

 ## 💖 Support This Project